kej715/DtCyber/NOS1.3/README.md

 - **bunzip2**.
 The large binary files in the [tapes](tapes) subdirectory are delivered in the compressed **bz2** format.
 You will need to use *bunzip2* or a similar tool to uncompress the files before they can be used.
-- **curl**.
-Some large tape images are downloaded from public libraries on the web, and *curl* is the tool that is used to download them.
-You will need to install this tool, if you don't have it already.
-- **expect**.
-Automated installation of NOS 1.3 on DtCyber is accomplished using [expect](https://core.tcl-lang.org/expect/index).
-You will need to install this tool, if you don't have it already.
-- **netcat**.
-The *expect* scripts providing automation use the *netcat* tool (*nc* command) to communicate with *DtCyber* while it is running.
-You will need to install this tool, if you don't have it already.
+- **Node.js**.
+The scripts that automate installation of the operating system and products are implemented in Javascript and use the Node.js runtime.
+You will need to have Node.js version 16.0.0 (or later) and NPM version 8.0.0 or later.
+Node.js and NPM can be downloaded from the [Node.js](https://nodejs.org/) website, and most package managers support it as well.

 ## Installation Steps
 1. If not done already, use the appropriate *Makefile* in this directory's parent directory to build *DtCyber* and produce the *dtcyber* executable.
 2. Start the automated installation by executing the following commands.
-The process initiated by the *expect* command will take some time to complete, perhaps as much as 15 - 20 minutes, depending upon your host system's speed.
+The process initiated by the *node* command will take some time to complete, perhaps as much as 15 - 20 minutes, depending upon your host system's speed.
 You will see *DtCyber* start, and NOS 1.3 will be deadstarted and installed.
 The system will be shutdown gracefully when the installation process has completed.